mrsrmn/news-python/README.md

 # news-python

-A Python API Wrapper for the news JSON API
+A Python API Wrapper for the https://newsapi.org/ JSON API

 ## Installation